 The McGill University is proud to offer two type of scholarships i.e. One-year entrance scholarships.
-These scholarships are awarded solely on the basis of academic achievement and Major entrance scholarships.
+These opportunities are awarded solely on the basis of academic achievement and Major entrance scholarships.

-Entrance Scholarships are awarded to students entering McGill University for the first time to undertake their first full-time undergraduate degree program.
+Entrance The studentships are awarded to students entering McGill University for the first time to undertake their first full-time undergraduate degree program.
 Transfer, Mature, Diploma, Exchange, Special, Part-time and Visiting students are not eligible for consideration.

 McGill University is a public research university in Canada.
 McGill offers degrees and diplomas in over 300 fields of study, with the highest average admission requirements of any Canadian university.